retf/Boost.Application/README.md

 ### Articles

 Note that here we are using version 4.8 (0.4.8).
-If you are using current version 4.10 (0.4.10) you need adapt all article samples and download [Boost.Plugin] (https://github.com/apolukhin/Boost.Plugin)
+If you are using current version 4.10 (0.4.10) you need adapt all article samples and download [Boost.DLL] (https://github.com/apolukhin/Boost.DLL)

 Library use:<br>
 [Build a Server Application using Application Library] (http://www.codeproject.com/Articles/756866/Build-a-Server-Application-using-Application-Libra)